Solar Rebates in South Australia - New 2023 Guide

-With government rebates and reducing solar panel costs, a Southern Australian could get a great solar installation without spending a fortune.
+With the SA government rebates and reducing solar panel costs, South Australian residents can get a solar panel system today without spending a fortune.

 5kWh rebate example in SA

-That said, you can know the exact amount you get as solar rebates in SA for any system size.
+That said, you can calculate the exact amount you will get from the rebate scheme for any system size.
 You do this by calculating how many tradable small-scale technology certificates you can get for each solar product using this formula:

-Going by the zoning maps designed by the Australian Clean Energy regulator, most of South Australia is under zone 3, which attracts a 1.382 STC rating.
-This is according to the latest data published by the Clean Energy Regulator.
+Going by the zoning maps, most of South Australia is under zone 3, which attracts a 1.382 STC rating.

-Below is a more comprehensive break down of estimated solar rebates you could get in Southern Australia were you to do the installation this year:
+Below is a more comprehensive breakdown of estimated solar rebates you could get in Southern Australia where you to do the installation this year:

 How Do I Claim My Solar Rebates in Southern Australia?